Waking up on a deflated air mattress?

-A lot of the time, there is more than one issue with these air mattresses, so continue doing this technique until you have properly identified all the weak points.
+Often, there is more than one issue with these air mattresses, so continue doing this technique until you have identified all the weak points.

 The Soap Method

-If you don’t have a bathtub to dunk your air mattress, the next best approach is the ‘soap method.’
+If you don’t have a bathtub to dunk your air mattress, the’ soap method’ is the next best approach.